Immediate or SEPTEMBER 2020 start- please note that this role is not suitable for an NQT.

 Qualifications and Skills:

-· Be creative, enthusiastic and resourceful and the ability to engage with young people on their level.
+Be creative, enthusiastic and resourceful and have the ability to engage with young people on their level.

 Responsibilities and Duties:

-· Engaging with students who are falling behind and instigate support to make progress and arranging intervention programs where necessary.
+Engaging with students who are falling behind and instigating support to make progress, arranging intervention programs where necessary.

-· Communicating positive behaviour and achievement correspondence to parents/guardians or carers.
+Communicating positive behaviour and achievement with parents / guardians or carers.

-· Work closely with the management team on developing and expanding our unique programme.
+Working closely with the management team on developing and expanding our unique curriculum.